Claim-free years

 - Theft and break-ins

-- Damage caused to your car when transporting an injured person
+- Damage caused by transporting an injured person

-- Injury to a pedestrian or cyclist if you can prove that you were not at fault
+- Personal injury to a pedestrian or cyclist if you can prove it was not your fault

-If you repay compensation with consequences for claim-free years to ABN AMRO Verzekeringen within 24 months after payment, the claim-free years and no-claim discount will be adjusted.
+If you repay a claim that has affected your claim-free years to ABN AMRO Verzekeringen within 24 months of the compensation being paid out, your claim-free years and no-claims bonus will be adjusted accordingly.

 ABN AMRO Verzekeringen